“YOU SHOULDN’T BE HERE,” Huan heard a familiar booming voice behind him.

 “It had become so automatic that I would go back here after work.
 But when I saw my desk there with someone, that’s when I realized, I don’t belong here anymore.”

 “Yeah, I saw it alright,” the Chief said as he started preparing two cups of coffee for them.
-“The illustrator drew both of you when she stopped to greet you.”
+“The illustration on the news showed both of you talking.
+The news said that she stopped to greet you.”

 “Have you approved of Atty.
 Noguerra replacing me?”
 Huan cut him out as he started to sip his coffee.